johno/pixyll/_posts/2022-08-04-partnership_advantages.md

 Just like water is the base of life...

-Your Partnership is the base of your future in business.
+Your Partnership is the base of your future in business,

-It can be the cornerstone of your success...
+The cornerstone of your success...

 If you use it the right way.